San Antonio Air Logistics Center: Vietnam War

 Kelly's workload remained relatively stable until the mid-1960s, when American efforts to prevent the fall of the South Vietnamese government led to direct American involvement.
 Following the Gulf of Tonkin incident in August 1964, all air materiel areas began supporting Southeast Asia on a 24-hour basis.
 By 31 December 1965, SAAMA had sent 11 supply teams, totaling 89 personnel, on temporary duty to Southeast Asia to establish supply centers throughout the western Pacific, including South Vietnam.

 Kelly also sent maintenance teams to Southeast Asia.
 Those who remained in San Antonio also strove to meet the demands for materiel and aircraft maintenance.

 On 1 July 1965, Kelly opened as an aerial port of embarkation to provide though-plane cargo service to Southeast Asia.
 Kelly Air Force Base personnel processed and routed vital war material earmarked for South Vietnam to the Southeast Asian Theater.
 By 1967, the pace of the United States build-up intensified.
-The C-141A Starlifter cargo aircraft began to enter the Air Force inventory in sufficient numbers to replace the aging C-124 Globemaster II.
+The Lockheed C-141 Starlifter cargo aircraft began to enter the Air Force inventory in sufficient numbers to replace the aging C-124 Globemaster II.
 With air terminal modernization and the increased use of C-141 aircraft, Military Airlift Command (MAC) aircrews seldom experienced any delays at Kelly's aerial port.

 Northrop F-5B Freedom Fighter (s/n 65-13074) of the 602th Fighter Squadron at Bien Hoa Air Base, South Vietnam, in 1966.
 It was part of the project "Skoshi Tiger" to evaluate the F-5.

 On 1 November 1965, SAAMA assumed responsibility for the Air Force's entire watercraft program.
 This included all landing-type vessels, spares, engines, and combat ships.
 Other items included cargo tanks, special service vessels, barges, small craft, dredges, rigging, and marine hardware.
 Earlier that year, on 3 August, Kelly became responsible for assembly and shipment of the necessary airfield lighting equipment to establish four semi-fixed installations in Southeast Asia.